Variable groups for builds and releases

 Enter a name and description for the group.
 Then enter the name and value for each variable you want to include in the group, choosing + Add for each one.
+Decide if you want the variable group to be accessible for any pipeline if you have more than one.
 If you want to encrypt and securely store the value, choose the "lock" icon at the end of the row.
 When you're finished adding variables, choose Save.

 Variable groups follow the library security model.

 Link secrets from an Azure key vault as variables